-Originally from India and southeast Asia, the plants became a popular home garden variety by 1900.
-Although it has becoming increasingly harder to find in modern garden centers, it is still worthy of a place in your borders and beds.
-Also known as 'Touch-Me-Not'.
+Also known as 'Touch-Me-Not', 'Rose Balsam' was originally from India and southeast Asia.
+It became quite popular as a Victorian-era garden favorite.
+Although it has been harder to find in modern garden centers, it is once again becoming increasingly available and is worthy of a place in your borders and beds.

 Prefers partial sun or shade and moist, well-drained soil.
 Can be used in the garden or in containers.
 Seeds can be started indoors, in flats, six to eight weeks